elimelt/notes/designing-data-intensive-applications/ch1-reliable-scalable-and-maintainable-applications.md

 When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?

 #### Latency and Response Time
-**Latency** is the duration that a request is waiting to be handled—during which it is latent, awaiting service. **Response time** is the delay between a client sending a request and receiving a response.
+**Latency** is the duration that a request is waiting to be handled-during which it is latent, awaiting service. **Response time** is the delay between a client sending a request and receiving a response.

 #### When Measuring Load
 Use percentiles.
 Look at the median (p50), the 95th percentile (p95), and the 99th percentile (p99).